ON THIS PAGE: You will learn about the different treatments doctors use for people with thyroid cancer. Use the menu to see other pages.

 Hypothyroidism is a condition in where there is too little thyroid hormone.
 It may cause fatigue, weight gain, dry skin and hair, and a feeling of being cold.

-The required amount or dose of thyroid hormone is different for every patient and tumor type, and it can change as a person ages or as a person’s weight changes.
+The required amount, called a dose, of thyroid hormone is different for every patient and tumor type, and it can change as a person ages or as a person’s weight changes.
 The doctor will monitor your thyroid hormone levels through regular blood tests.
-Talk with your doctor about what signs to watch for that may mean it is time to adjust your dose, or amount, of hormone supplement.
+Talk with your doctor about what signs to watch for that may mean it is time to adjust your dose of hormone supplement.

 Radioactive iodine (radioiodine) therapy